zakaria-lahyani/permiso/docs/developer-portal/README.md

-# Keystone Authentication System - Developer Portal
+# permiso Authentication System - Developer Portal

-Welcome to the Keystone Authentication System Developer Portal!
-This comprehensive resource provides everything you need to integrate with and extend the Keystone authentication platform.
+Welcome to the permiso Authentication System Developer Portal!
+This comprehensive resource provides everything you need to integrate with and extend the permiso authentication platform.

 ## 🚀 Quick Start

-Get up and running with Keystone in minutes:
+Get up and running with permiso in minutes:

 1. **[Installation Guide](../getting-started/installation.md)** - Set up your development environment
 2. **[Quick Start Tutorial](../getting-started/quick-start.md)** - Build your first integration